Baidu Baike: Censorship

 Critics of the encyclopedia note that it censors its content in accordance with the requirements of the Chinese government.
 Being in the jurisdiction of the Chinese government, Baidu is required to censor content on their encyclopedia in accordance to relevant laws and regulations such as the Cybersecurity Law of the People's Republic of China and the National Intelligence Law.
 All editors must register accounts using their real names before editing, and administrators review all edits before they become available to the public.
-As of 2013, entries about senior Chinese political leaders, as well as articles about Baidu and its CEO Li Yanhong (as well as some businesses affiliated with Baidu), are entirely locked and not allowed to be edited by ordinary volunteers.
-In 2013, articles about politically sensitive events, such as the Cultural Revolution or the Tiananmen Square protests of 1989, were entirely absent.
+As of 2013, entries about senior Chinese political leaders, as well as articles about Baidu and its CEO Robin Li (as well as some businesses affiliated with Baidu), are entirely locked and not allowed to be edited by ordinary volunteers.
+In 2013, articles about politically sensitive events, such as the Tiananmen Square protests of 1989, were entirely absent.
 Articles that contain certain blacklisted sensitive words will not be published, neither will any negative content about Chinese government officials.
 In articles about sensitive topics such as Chinese government officials or the military, only official government sources, such as CCP-operated newspapers, are allowed to be used.
 In 2013, Citizen Lab released a report saying that censorship is known to take place on Baidu Baike but "identifying outright instances or patterns in censorship can be difficult due to the (mostly) user-generated nature and oversight of the content."

 More broadly, the review process has been criticised as opaque and arbitrary, with seemingly uncontentious edits being rejected by Baidu for unclear reasons.